 i-CAT Scan has different options for use depending on whether you need implants or orthodontic care.

-i-Cat Scans for Pregnant Women
+Are i-Cat Scans Safe for Pregnant Women?

 There are times when pregnant women need dental implants or orthodontic care that may not be able to wait until after the birth of their baby.
 Although i-CAT Scans have a low radiation exposure, your dental professional may advise you to hold off as long as possible.
 There are often temporary measures that can be implemented by your dental professional in order for you to get some amount of treatment now if necessary and wait until after the baby is born for an i-CAT Scan.

-CBCT Dental Imaging Safe for Pregnant Women
+Is CBCT Dental Imaging Safe for Pregnant Women?

 Because a CBCT dental imaging procedure is a CT scan, we do not recommend it for pregnant women.
 There is no known “safe” level of exposure for unborn babies.
 This is why it is safest to wait for this type of dental scan until after the end of your pregnancy.

-What Patients Need to Know About Dental Imaging Procedures
+What Should Patients Know About CBCT?

 Because the i-CAT® Scan and CBCT imaging are both a form of CT scan, there are somethings that you need to know.
 As mentioned earlier, both have a lower amount of radiation exposure than their predecessors.
 Regardless of which of these scans you will undergo, the things you need to know are the same.